How Do You Optimize Game Art Assets on Blender?

 3D Art & Game Development

-Whether they’re 2D, 3D or 2.5D, realistic or cartoony, played on a phone or a PC, video games are everywhere.
+Whether they’re 2D, 3D, or 2.5D, realistic or cartoony, played on a phone or a PC, video games are everywhere.
 The global video game market scale has been estimated at around $224.9 billion in 2022, and it’s expected to hit $610.6 billion by 2032.
-Since it’s promising for many investors, the market’s expected to grow even more than that, especially after all the technologies that appear almost on a daily basis.
+Given its potential, the market is expected to grow even further, especially with the rapid emergence of new technologies almost daily.

-It’s crucial to not go too far with game optimization as this would eventually lead to a blocky or low-resolution video game, so there always has to be a balance between game optimization and game quality preservance.
+It’s crucial not to go too far with game optimization as this would eventually lead to a blocky or low-resolution video game, so there always has to be a balance between game optimization and game quality preservation.

 Techniques for Game Art Optimization in Blender